 Choosing A Self Cleaning Litter Box: Questions To Ask

-These automatic litter boxes can really do a lot when it comes to helping us save time and simplify our daily chores as feline owners.
+These automatic litter boxes like Petzone Smartscoop can really do a lot when it comes to helping us save time and simplify our daily chores as cat owners.
 However, before you dive straight into buying one, make sure you think about these questions first:

 - Is this automatic box suitable for multiple felines or just one?